The engineering behind the roll.

 Regulatory pathway: lead indication and beyond.

-Phased regulatory pathway: South African early-access engagement, with EU CE mark scaling the platform thereafter.
+Planned regulatory pathway: South African early access first, with EU CE mark scaling the platform thereafter.

 Lead indication: blood-borne pathogen donor screening (HIV, HBV, HCV, syphilis) under IVDR Class D. Platform extends to additional rapid diagnostic categories.

-Conformity assessment is routed through an EU reference laboratory with scope covering the lead indications.
+Conformity assessment will be routed through an EU reference laboratory with scope covering the lead indications.

 WHO prequalification strategy uses established regulatory reliance pathways to accelerate LMIC market entry.